yaokai-liu/xRe/README.md

    More details see [label](#label).
 3. **Functions**: Functions are those identifiers that stored in match program and can be called.
-    The name of functions must be all upper latter, digits or underscore but not start with digits.
+    The name of functions must be all UPPER letter, digits and underscore, and must start with UPPER letters.
     Argument(s) of functions are some expression(s) bracketed with `(` and `)` after the name, and if more than one should be divided with `,`.
-4. **Normal Expressions**: other functions is normal expressions.
-Most of them have at least one operator.
+4. **Operator Expressions**: other expressions are operator expressions. normally them have at least one operator.
-    Operators could be list in the [operator table](#operator-table).
+    Operators will be list in the [operator table](#operator-table).

 #### xRe Macros